 Event listing websites are also a great tool to help attendees learn about upcoming events.
 Moreover, integrations with social media platforms are also a great way for hosts to create excitement amongst their target audience.
 Attendees can easily see who is attending the event amongst their network, reach out to them and plan meetings etc.

 Events are important in supporting community growth because they bring people together and provide chances for interaction and collaboration.
-However, as technology advances, event organizers now have additional tools at their disposal to help communities grow.
+However, as technology advances, event organizers now have additional tools for event marketing at their disposal to help communities grow.
 Event technology has transformed how events take place and how they are promoted and managed, making it easier for communities to connect and flourish.

 Here are some of the ways event tech supports community growth: